frostney/react-intl-native/README.md

 [![Build Status](https://travis-ci.org/frostney/react-intl-native.svg?branch=master)](https://travis-ci.org/frostney/react-intl-native) [![Dependency Status](https://david-dm.org/frostney/react-intl-native.svg)](https://david-dm.org/frostney/react-intl-native) [![devDependency Status](https://david-dm.org/frostney/react-intl-native/dev-status.svg)](https://david-dm.org/frostney/react-intl-native#info=devDependencies) [![codecov.io](https://codecov.io/github/frostney/react-intl-native/coverage.svg?branch=master)](https://codecov.io/github/frostney/react-intl-native?branch=master)

-`react-intl` convinience components for React Native
+`react-intl` convenience components for React Native

 While `react-intl` allows us to use `formatMessage` or passing in a function, this becomes tiresome if you have to do this for each.
 This module does the latter and wraps it all in a `Text` component allowing you to pass in `style` to provide custom styling.